 Many people spend a pretty good chunk of change on their pellet grill/smoker.
 Therefore, having to limit its use to only the summer months of the year would be disappointing.
 Luckily, you can use a pellet grill all year round, even in the winter months.
 However, how easy it will be to get the pellet grill/smoker performing well will depend on where you live, how cold it actually gets and the pellet grills features.
 Please note, this post is not about whether you can use a pellet grill in the rain, I’ve discussed that previously.
-What I want to discuss in this post is the impact of external temperature changes on pellet grill/smoker performance.
-In other words when its cold and windy how does a pellet grill/smoker perform?
-Well, the answer is, it depends.
+Here we are purely discussing the impact of colder temperatures on pellet grill performance.

 Disclaimer: Hey!
 By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.

 How a pellet grill/smoker performs in the winter/colder months depends on its construction and the type of control panel its fitted with.
 For instance, is the cooking chamber made from thin steel?
 Because if that is the case, its not going to hold on to its heat very well without some assistance (a thermal blanket).

 A pellet grills performance in the winter/colder months is also influenced by its control panel technology.
 Specifically, does the pellet grill feature a PID control panel or a time-based control panel?
 All will be explained below.

 Keeping Heat Inside The Pellet Grill/Smoker